aragon/aragon-court/readme.md

 #### Testing

-There are a few testing instances deployed of Aragon Court, please refer to the [testing guide](/docs/8-testing-guide) to have a better understanding about how to use these.
+There are a few testing instances deployed of Aragon Court, please refer to the [testing guide](/docs/8-testing-guide) to have a better understanding on using these.

 ## Help shape Aragon Court
 - Discuss in [Aragon Forum](https://forum.aragon.org/tags/dispute-resolution)